fex-team/fis-plus/doc/getting-started.md

 ### preview demo

-secondly, let's release the demo and launch FIS server to preview the page
+let's release the demo and launch FIS server to preview the page

 ```bash
 $ cd common